-B. Brevard County shall continue to maintain Florida Building Code construction standards for all development within Federal Emergency Management Agency (FEMA) Special Flood Hazard Areas and the Coastal High Hazard Area (CHHA).
+B. Brevard County shall continue to maintain Florida Building Code construction standards for all development within Federal Emergency Management Agency (FEMA) Special Flood Hazard Areas and the Coastal High Hazard Area.

-Brevard County shall maintain lighting regulations in order to eliminate the visibility of artificial or otherwise man-made light to nesting female and hatchling turtles and to establish mitigation strategies for any artificial lighting that becomes visible from the sandy beach.
-Such regulations shall be periodically reviewed and updated within twelve (12) months following an update to guidelines and to reflect best practices in coordination with organizations such as as established by the Florida Fish and Wildlife Conservation Commission (FWC), the Florida Department of Environmental Protection (FDEP), and other applicable agencies and organizations.
-Such review shall include addressing any areas with documented impacts to nesting habitats due to artificial lights.
+Brevard County shall maintain lighting regulations in order to eliminate the visibility of artificial or otherwise man-made light to nesting female and hatchling turtles.
+Such regulations shall be periodically reviewed and updated to reflect best practices in coordination with organizations such as FWC.

 Beach renourishment and dune restoration plans shall continue to be designed and implemented in accordance with local, State, and federal regulations so that sea turtle nesting is not disrupted.
-Brevard County shall implement strategies with the best available science for coastal engineering, beach nourishment, and dune restoration projects to protect and enhance the natural dune system, maintain viable sea turtle nesting habitat, and minimize visibility of upland lights from the sandy beach while providing beach access.

 The Land Development Regulations shall maintain regulations governing the location, construction, and maintenance of development adjacent to the Atlantic shoreline.
 Development seaward of the CSL shall be governed by the following conditions, at a minimum:

 - A. Oceanfront development shall be required to maintain at least 50% of the native dune vegetation on site.
-In addition, native dune vegetation seaward of the CSL shall not be removed unless necessary for approved emergency vehicle access or coastal protection needs. - B. In order to maintain the freshwater lens of the surficial aquifer and reduce saltwater intrusion, post-development groundwater recharge volume and rate shall equal pre-development recharge volume and rate. - C. Reducing setbacks from State Road A1A (SR A1A) will be considered where it is necessary to maintain and maximize setback requirements from the ocean. - D. Reconstruction or replacement of fifty (50) percent or more of a shoreline hardening structures on the Atlantic Ocean that are more than fifty (50) percent destroyed shall be considered new construction for purposes of Policy BBIA 2.1 above and shall be regulated as such, except for the maintenance of existing public navigational projects. - E. Underground storage tanks or the storage of hazardous materials are not permitted.

-F. Septic tanks or septic tank drainfields shall not be permitted seaward of the CSL.
+In addition, native dune vegetation seaward of the CSL shall not be removed unless necessary for approved emergency vehicle access or coastal protection needs. - B. In order to maintain the freshwater lens of the surficial aquifer and reduce saltwater intrusion, post-development groundwater recharge volume and rate shall equal pre-development recharge volume and rate. - C. Reducing setbacks from A1A will be considered where it is necessary to maintain and maximize setback requirements from the ocean. - D. Reconstruction of shoreline hardening structures on the Atlantic Ocean that are more than fifty (50) percent destroyed shall be considered new construction for purposes of Policy BBIA 2.1 above and shall be regulated as such, except for the maintenance of existing public navigational projects. - E. Underground storage tanks or the storage of hazardous materials are not permitted. - F. Septic tank or septic tank drainfields shall not be permitted seaward of the CSL.
 Septic tanks shall be located landward of the most seaward portion of the habitable structure.

-Brevard County shall continue to enforce development restrictions associated with the CSL and re-evaluate the effectiveness of this line from time to time by December 31, 2030 and at least every ten (10) years thereafter or as coastline changes dictate.
+Brevard County shall enforce development restrictions associated with the CSL and re-evaluate the effectiveness of this line from time to time as coastline changes dictate.
 The County shall provide the Florida Department of Environmental Protection (FDEP) with their findings and request a review of the 1981 FDEP Coastal Construction Control Line (CCCL), if deemed appropriate.
-In evaluating the CSL, the County shall consider data such as erosion analyses, storm surge and velocity, dune vegetation coverage, and wildlife habitat.